maisiehall/psy6422_data_project/README.md

 *codebook.rtf* - coodebook detailing variables in the raw data set
 *stylesheet.css* - CSS style sheet used to add formatting to the R Markdown file
 *never_swim_again.jpeg* - image used in the R Markdown file
-*README.md* - the current README file
+*README.md* - the README file you are currently reading
 *index.Rmd* - R Markdown file
 *index.html* - HTML version of my R Markdown page
-*renv.lock* - dependency manager file which captures packages, R and their versions used in the project
+*renv.lock* - dependency manager file which captures info related to the versions of packages and R used to create this project